eegli/tinyparse/docs/reference/cli-arguments.md

 ### Positional (Command) Arguments

 When given an array of strings, Tinyparse will collect all positional/command arguments on the `_` property.
-When given no default values (here, an empty object `{}`), the parser simply acts as a collector (positional arguments are of course also collected when the default values are not empty).

 <!-- doctest: positional arguments -->